-4.5 Withdrawal and removal
+4.4 Withdrawal and removal

-- 4.4.2 A decision to withdraw from this Deed also denotes an intention to withdraw from any Operational Agreement(s) in force to which the Signatory is a partner. - 6.1.3(i) Withdrawal processes and procedures, and obligations on withdrawing Signatories. - 6.2.1 Each Operational Agreement will set out the criteria and/or processes and conditions that enable Signatories to withdraw from the entire Operational Agreement, or from certain readiness and response activities covered by that Agreement. - 6.2.2 Signatories that withdraw from an Operational Agreement or a particular activity undertaken as part of an Operational Agreement will remain liable for: - a.
+- 4.4.2 A decision to withdraw from this Deed also denotes an intention to withdraw from any Operational Agreement(s) in force to which the Signatory is a partner. - 6.1.3(i) Withdrawal processes and procedures, and obligations on withdrawing Signatories. - 6.2.1 Each Operational Agreement will set out the criteria and/or processes and conditions that enable Signatories to withdraw from the entire Operational Agreement, or from certain readiness and response activities covered by that Agreement. - 6.2.2 Signatories that withdraw from an Operational Agreement or a particular activity undertaken as part of an Operational Agreement will remain liable for:

+- a.
 Liabilities incurred by other Signatories to that Operational Agreement up to the date on which the notice of withdrawal takes effect - b.
 Any obligations entered into under an Operational Agreement(s), which have been committed to, prior to the Signatory giving notice.

 This clause outlines the agreed criteria and processes by which Parties may withdraw from this OA or from some or all of the readiness or response activities covered by this OA.
+It may describe triggers for removal such as financial strife, severe conflicts of interest or eligibility.
 This may include an agreed period of written notice, an expectation that Parties will continue to meet their obligations for the period of notice as if it had not been given, analysis of the consequences of the withdrawal and contingency arrangements to mitigate the impact of the withdrawal on biosecurity outcomes.
 The agreed process will occur when a Deed signatory gives notice of its intention to withdraw from the Deed and it is a Party to one or more OAs.

 The Deed is clear that withdrawing Parties remain liable for the liabilities they have incurred.
+This section will be revised after further guidance on managing the liabilities of withdrawing parties has been developed.